 Research Training (20 credits)

-The choice available in any one year depends on demand and staff time.
-You will be advised on the choice of topics to complement your research interests.
-At present the following are available:
+At present the following are available, but the choice available in any one year depends on demand and staff time, and can be tailored to complement your research interests:

 Learn more about fees and funding.

 Scholarships and studentships

 Scholarships to cover fees and/or maintenance costs may be available.
 To discover whether you are eligible for any award across the University, and to start your funding application, please visit the University's Postgraduate Funding Database.